 Health - Food - Science - Community

-Ardent consumption of ultra-processed foods may put an individual on the path to developing type 2 diabetes.
+Boarding the ultra-processed food train may put an individual on the path to developing diabetes mellitus.